carblue/acos5/info/card_initialization/README.md

 Some adjustion will be done for file 0x3F0041005032 PKCS#15 EF.TokenInfo by one of the V?_00_TokenInfo_file_customization.scriptor<br>
+The adaption is related to Your individual card's harware serial no. and token label, that will be part of how OpenSC refers to this hardware when communicating with You (e.g. asking for a User PIN)<br>
 1. Adapt the script referring to content (see explanation inside the script: comments).
 2. With Linux: Invoke for Your V2_00 or V3_00 hardware either ./V2_00_TokenInfo_file_customization.scriptor or
    ./V3_00_TokenInfo_file_customization.scriptor

 Some adjustion will be done for file 0x3F0041005031 PKCS#15 EF.ODF by ODF_file_customization.scriptor<br>
+The adaption is related to: Some performance gain can be achieved, if OpenSC doesn't need to analyse all PKCS#15 directory files, because e.g. Your card has no Data Object files or no PUKDF_TRUSTED asym. keys etc.
 1. Adapt the script referring to content (see explanation inside the script: comments).
 2. With Linux: Invoke ./ODF_file_customization.scriptor